 4) Get a Job in the Field

-You may not get a cosmetic dentist role instantly.
+You may not get a cosmetic dentist near me role instantly.
 It is a highly specialized field, and you need ample preliminary experience before you figure out how to become a cosmetic dentist.
 So you may need to get a job in the industry, probably as a general dentist, and then shadow and learn from cosmetic dentists working in your organization.